Paul-Uchenna/One-Commit-Per-Day/May- Daily Development Notebook/23-05-2024(E-commerce deployement) .md

 ### Progress Achieved

-I am continuing the course on the Complete E-commerce Website Project.
-I have started a new simple e-commerce project using React and have created:
+Today, I continue the course on the complete e-commerce website project.

+It's the second day, and here are the advancements made:

+- I created the cart template and implemented functions to add products to the cart.
+- I implemented the calculation of product quantities and the total cart amount.